-Nothing represents coffee in the American psyche more than Juan Valdez and his mountain grown Colombian coffee.
+Nothing represents coffee in the American psyche more than Juan Valdez and his mountain-grown Colombian coffee.
 In 1959 we were introduced to the fictional character, complete with sombrero and poncho for effect, alongside his trusty donkey, or burro.
-Of course this marketing campaign resurrected the idea of 100% Arabica coffee, after many years of the big coffee can companies slowly slipping in more and more low quality robusta, along with the prevalence of the percolator.
+Of course, this marketing campaign resurrected the idea of 100% Arabica coffee, after many years of the big coffee can companies slowly slipping in more and more low-quality robusta, along with the prevalence of the percolator.
 I think this was a good thing, and perhaps was one important step in the resurgence of specialty grade coffee in America, worthy of proper preparation.
 No doubt it was a great first step on a long road for American coffee drinkers in the last 50 years, piquing with none other than Starbucks coffee.

 You can find mainly Maragogype, Caturra, Typica, and Bourbon cultivars grown in Colombia today.
 While Brazilian coffee is #1 volume-wise, and Colombian had held the #2 spot for a long time, recently Vietnam slipped in ahead of Colombia pushing it to the #3 spot.
-Of course Vietnamese coffee is the lower quality robusta, so the quality difference of beans is clear.
-I would much rather have a cup of Colombia coffee than Vietnamese robusta coffee any day.
+Of course, Vietnamese coffee is the lower quality robusta, so the quality difference between the beans is clear.
+I would much rather have a cup of Colombian coffee than Vietnamese robusta coffee any day.

 Sometimes incorrectly spelled Columbian coffee or Columbia coffee, it is known for perfect balance and heavy body.
 Exclusively arabica coffee, it is grown at high altitudes, in the shade of native trees.
 The volcanic soil and dry climate provide excellent growing conditions.

 Maybe you grew up on Folgers Colombian Coffee like me, and of course realize now that just because something is 100% Colombian, does not mean that it tastes good.
 In fact, due to efforts to increase volume, the quality of the Colombian coffee bean has gone down substantially in recent years.
-This has to do with both the processing, and the fact that more and more coffee out of Colombia is not Specialty Grade.
+This has to do with both the processing and the fact that more and more coffee out of Colombia is not Specialty Grade.

-Are you interested in seeing this coffee growing region first hand?
-Although Colombia has been known in the past for Cocaine and kidnapping, a lot has changed in recent times.
+Are you interested in seeing this coffee-growing region firsthand?
+Although Colombia has been known in the past for cocaine and kidnapping, a lot has changed in recent times.
 Coffee Tourism to the region is on the rise.
 Many trips include guided tours to Colombia, and several surrounding areas such as Brazil, Ecuador, and Panama.
-Hikes provide an up close view of the coffee trees.
+Hikes provide an up-close view of the coffee trees.
 Other activities include coffee roasting, coffee cupping of freshly roasted premium coffee, and of course meeting the people who work so hard to make our cup of coffee affordable and enjoyable.

 Do yourself a favor and book a Colombia coffee tour now.
 And if you do get kidnapped, look at the bright side – maybe you will get some of the best coffee on the planet, straight from the source while in captivity.
 On a serious note, Kidnap and Ransom Insurance is never a bad idea when traveling to certain countries.
 Always check the latest US Government Travel Warnings, and use good common sense.

-Oh yeah, say hi to Juan for me…if you see him!!!
+Oh yeah, say hi to Juan for me…if you see him!